cashapp/spirit/pkg/table/README.md

 ## Optimistic Chunker

-The optimistic chunker was our first chunker, and it's still used by default.
+The optimistic chunker was our first chunker, and it's ideal for one of our main use case: `AUTO_INCREMENT` `PRIMARY KEY`s.

 Its basic implementation is as follows:
 - Find the min/max of the `PRIMARY KEY` column.